prithaupadhyay/Key-code-Extension/README.md

    **OR**

-   Download the latest version here: [Instagram Downloader ✨](https://github.com/prithaupadhyay/KeyCode-Extension-/archive/master.zip)
+   Download the latest version here: [KeyCode](https://github.com/prithaupadhyay/KeyCode-Extension-/archive/master.zip)

  - Go to `chrome://extensions/`.
  - Click on Load Unpacked Extension and Open/Select the folder.